IPS vs OLED – Which Panel Type Should I Choose?

 Answer:

-While OLED panels produce true blacks and have an instantaneous pixel response time speed, you have to look out for image burn-in and retention.
+While OLED panels produce true blacks and have an instantaneous pixel response time speed, you have to look out for image burn-in.
 Moreover, OLED displays can’t get as bright as some high-end LED-backlit LCDs with IPS or VA panels.

 With OLED prices steadily going down, you are probably wondering whether you should finally get one or stick with the old and trusted IPS technology.
 Here’s what you need to keep in mind when choosing between these panel types.